Finnoy Travel - Travel Stories and Reviews

 Bottom Line

-People who visit Helsinki must visit also Tallinn.
+People who visit Helsinki must also visit Tallinn.
 A day trip to Tallinn is simple and affordable.
 Even though Helsinki and Tallinn are near each other, the cities are different.
 Tallinn is a fast-developing small capital that has a rich history.
 The city is a perfect destination for people who love history, food and shopping.

 Have you been to Tallinn?
 What did you like the most?
 Comment below.